-C. Notification Concerning the Spouse of the Foreign National (Article 19-16, item (iii) of the Immigration Control Act)
+(c) Notification Concerning the Spouse of the Foreign National (Article 19-16, item (iii) of the Immigration Control Act)

-If any mid to long-term resident residing in Japan with the status of residence of "Dependent," "Designated Activities (c)," (\)"Spouse or Child of Japanese National" or "Spouse or Child of Permanent Resident" who has the status of a spouse obtains a divorce from his or her spouse or loses his or her spouse through bereavement, he or she is required to notify the Minister of Justice thereof within 14 days by submitting written documentation describing the causes and matters designated by the Ordinance of the Ministry of Justice to the regional immigration office or by sending the documentation by post to the Residency Management Information Department of the Tokyo Regional Immigration Bureau or by submitting a notification via the Internet through use of the "Immigration Bureau's e-Notification System."
+If a mid to long-term resident residing in Japan with the status of residence of "Dependent", Designated Activities (c)) (\2), "Spouse or Child of Japanese National" or "Spouse or Child of Permanent Resident", who has the status of a spouse, is separated from his or her spouse due to divorce or death, he or she is required to notify the Minister of Justice of such changes within 14 days.

+(\1) The notification relating to the organization of affiliation to be made by the mid to long-term resident and the notification relating to the mid to long-term resident to be made by the organization of affiliation may be made through submitting the documents to the regional immigration bureau, by posting them to the Residency Management Information Department of the Tokyo Regional Immigration Bureau or by way of a notification through the Internet using the Immigration Bureau's electronic notification system.